Charlie Colkett: Chelsea

-In 2007, Colkett joined Chelsea at under-11 level from Charlton Athletic and progressed through the club's academy system.
-He was part of the Chelsea youth side which recorded back to back triumphs in both the UEFA Youth League and the FA Youth Cup in 2015 and 2016.
+In 2007, Colkett joined Chelsea at the under-11 level from Charlton Athletic and progressed through the club's academy system.
+He was part of the Chelsea youth side which recorded back-to-back triumphs in both the UEFA Youth League and the FA Youth Cup in 2015 and 2016.

 On 9 April 2016, Colkett was named upon the first-team substitute bench along with fellow academy players Ola Aina and Kasey Palmer, in Chelsea's 1–0 away defeat to Swansea City.
 However, he failed to make an appearance.
-A couple of weeks later, Colkett went onto sign a new three-year deal, with his current contract due to expire in June 2016.
+A couple of weeks later, Colkett went on to sign a new three-year deal, with his current contract due to expire in June 2016.

 Loan to Bristol Rovers

 On 31 August 2016, Colkett joined League One side Bristol Rovers on a season-long loan along with teammate Jake Clarke-Salter.
 On 10 September 2016, Colkett went onto make his professional debut in a 2–2 draw with Rochdale, replacing Hiram Boateng with ten minutes remaining.
 He scored his first goal for Bristol Rovers which was also his first professional goal, with a late equaliser in a 1–1 draw with Bradford City.
 On 1 October 2016, Colkett scored the winner in stoppage time to earn a 3–2 win over Northampton Town.
 Colkett was recalled by Chelsea on 5 January 2017 ending his loan spell with Bristol Rovers with 17 appearances in all competitions and 3 goals.